5 Things Learned in Studying How Long It Takes To Manually Calculate A Timecard

 Doing Time Cards Manually Study

-Whether you use a manual time clock, spreadsheets, online software, or digital time clocks, the most important thing in tracking time is to ensure accuracy.
-You are, after all, responsible for correctly paying employees for hours worked and thereby possibly affecting the ability of someone to be able to take care of their family.
+Whether you use a manual time clock, spreadsheets, online software, or digital time clocks, the most important element of tracking time is accuracy.
+You are, after all, responsible for correctly paying employees for hours worked, thereby directly affecting someone's ability to take care of his or he family.
 Additionally, you want to ensure the process is reasonably efficient for whoever calculates the time worked for your business.
-How long does it take you or your managers to calculate timecards?

 It takes 5:16 or 5.27 minutes to calculate a timecard manually